alexander-feldman/dear-diary/README.md

 # Dear Diary

 Dear Diary is a private two-person journaling web app.
-This repository currently contains the initial production-oriented Next.js scaffold only: no authentication, database, offline sync, or final UI has been implemented yet.
+This repository currently contains the initial production-oriented Next.js scaffold only: no authentication, database, offline sync, or  UI has been implemented yet.

 ## Tech stack